morrislab-pc/lab_website/content/info/processing_pipeline.md

 #### 3. Once you have imported the raw EEG, you should view it to make sure everything looks OK.

   `Plot > Channel data (scroll)`

+* To see all the electrode traces you may need to remove the DC offset by clicking on:

+  `Display > Remove DC Offset`

+*  To **increase** the scale of the voltage and hence decrease the size of the amplitudes on the screen, or to **decrease** the voltage scale and hence increase the size of the EEG amplitude on the screen you can enter a value into  “Scale” edit-text box value (you can also click on the ”-“ or "+" button) and press the Enter key to update the scrolling window.

+* To adjust the time time range displayed click on

+  `Settings >  Time range to display`

+  and enter the desired window length in seconds.

+#### 4. If there are sections of the EEG that do not contain triggers--i.e. sections of the recording where the participant is not actually doing the task--delete these sections to save space.

+* You can delete sections of the eeg by clicking on

+`Tools > Inspect/reject data by eye`

+* To erase a selected portion of the data, drag the mouse across the time region of interest.
+You can mark multiple regions for rejection in this way.

+* To select portions of data that extend out of the plotting window,  drag the mouse over the new region and connect it to a previously marked region.

+* To deselect a portion of the data, simply click on the selected region.

+* After marking portions of the data for rejection, press REJECT and a new data set will be created with the rejected data omitted.

+* EEGLAB  inserts `boundary` events where data have been rejected,

+* One strategy to remove data is to stack the data using the Stack button of the plot windown (upper right corner) and display about 30 seconds of data.
+This makes it easy to spot and remove trigger-less stretches of data.

 #### 4. Filter the data